scorpion2000/bfm_project_v3/README.md

-The .html file contains the list of mods
+The .html file contains the list of mods.
 Drag and drop it into the Arma 3 Launcher